Competency Based Interviews (The Essentials)

 3. What are competency-based questions?

-Competency-based questions normally start with:
+Competency-based questions normally start with the following:

 “Tell me about a time…..”